-Hunting coyotes is legal during daylight hours only, and both mouth calls and electronic calls that imitate wounded prey, or coyote challenge howls, are legal.
+Coyotes may be hunted day or night (exceptions apply, see next paragraph) and both mouth calls and electronic calls that imitate wounded prey, or coyote challenge howls, are legal.
 It is also legal to hunt over animal carcasses.

 Legal hunting methods and equipment includes: archery gear (long bows, recurve bows, compound bows and crossbows), shotguns and rifles.

 When calling from heavy cover where shots are usually at close range, hunters often prefer shotguns.